christo/revenge/README.md

 The grand idea is a web-based reverse engineering environment for retro computers with very small initial goals: binary file type detection and simple disassembly of 6502 machine code for the Vic-20 and C64.
-Z80 is a likely future supported architecture.
+Z80 is a likely supported architecture in future.

 Beyond the small initial goals lies a vast land of unfulfilled wishes.